Claus Bech Jørgensen: Blackpool

 He left Coventry at the end of the season, signing with League One Blackpool.
 The 2006–07 season was highly successful for the "Tangerines".
 Jørgensen played 39 games, including their 2–0 victory over Yeovil Town at Wembley in the play-off final.
 On 7 May 2008, he was offered a new contract by the club.
 He made 38 appearances in 2007–08, his four goals were important to a club hovering above the relegation zone.

 He made his 100th league appearance for the "Seasiders" on 3 May 2009, the final day of the 2008–09 season, in a 1–0 win over Swansea City at the Liberty Stadium.
-On 9 June, Blackpool confirmed that Jørgensen had not been offered a new deal and that he was being released.
+On 9 June, Blackpool confirmed that Jørgensen had not been offered a new deal and was being released.
 He had made exactly 100 league appearances for the club.

 Later career

 In August 2009 he joined League Two club Port Vale on trial – he had served under manager Micky Adams at Coventry.
-He quickly joined on a non-contract basis, in order that he might be selected for first team football, this meant he could not be paid for his services.
+He quickly joined on a non-contract basis, in order that he might be selected for first-team football, this meant he could not be paid for his services.
 The club offered Jørgensen a contract in September 2009, but he rejected the offer, deciding to look for a contract elsewhere.

 On 8 September 2009, he signed for Conference North side Fleetwood Town.
 His debut came later the same day in a 2–0 win over Farsley Celtic at Throstle Nest.
 He left the club in late October after four league and one FA Cup appearances.

 In November, he began training with League Two side Cheltenham Town.
-"Robins" caretaker manager John Schofield explained that as Jørgensen lives relatively locally the club were having a look at him and that, "If Claus is happy with what he sees from us and we are happy with what we see, there may be a chance he could stay around a bit longer."
+"Robins" caretaker manager John Schofield explained that as Jørgensen lives relatively locally, the club were having a look at him and that "If Claus is happy with what he sees from us and we are happy with what we see, there may be a chance he could stay around a bit longer."
 He spent the summer of 2010 training with Conference club Tamworth, after manager Gary Mills seemed keen to offer him a contract.
 No deal materialized however, and he retired from playing to focus on football coaching along with running his restorative floor cleaning company, Unique Floorcare.

-In the April 2012 edition of the football magazine FourFourTwo, fans of both Bournemouth and Blackpool voted him the 'Best Foreigner In The Club's History', describing him as 'dominating games in midfield' and 'his box-to-box play was integral in Blackpool defying expectations by staying in the Championship'.
+In the April 2012 edition of the football magazine FourFourTwo, fans of both Bournemouth and Blackpool voted him the 'Best Foreigner In The club's History', describing him as 'dominating games in midfield' and 'his box-to-box play was integral in Blackpool defying expectations by staying in the Championship'.